-Yes, full-time, matriculated students can cross register for courses at certain participating colleges for courses not available at Alfred State College.
+Yes, full-time, matriculated students can cross register for courses at certain participating colleges for courses not available at Alfred State.
 Cross registration is only allowed for the fall and spring semesters.
-Tuition is not assessed but students must pay any fees required by the visited school.
+Tuition is not assessed but students must pay any fees required by the other school.

 You may audit a course with permission from the instructor of the course.
 If you are a current student or over age 60, you will not be charged any tuition.
 If you are not enrolled as a student at ASC, you will have to pay a non-refundable fee at the time of registration.
 Auditors will not receive college credit for audited courses and cannot use these courses toward financial aid eligibility.
 Further information is available <-- LINK NEEDED -->